iG3Labs/tops-woker/README.md

 Press Ctrl-C to stop.

+### Signing and verification

+- The worker computes a stable JSON of the `WorkReceipt` with `sig_hex` blank, hashes with BLAKE3, then SHA-256, and signs the prehash (secp256k1).
+- The verifier recomputes the same digest and verifies the signature against a configured public key.
+- Signature encodings supported: DER or 64-byte compact.

 ### Verifier (Node.js)

 A tiny verifier HTTP service you can deploy alongside your aggregator for light checks.